 Time to Market

 Time to market essentially means the time it takes to go live with your contact center.
 Since, an on-premise contact center requires the company to purchase hardware and shortlist a location to put in their servers, etc the time to get started is longer.
-On the other hand, it is much shorter in the case of cloud call center software where you only need the application and internet connection.
+On the other hand, it is much shorter in the case of cloud contact center solution where you only need the application and internet connection.

 When thinking about the cost of contact center, it all comes down to whether you are looking for capital expenditures or operating costs.
 For on-premise deployment, you are looking at upfront costs for the space to put your servers, hardware, licenses, etc. And for cloud, you have an ongoing monthly subscription cost along with the cost of internet and agent device.